kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/builder/notes.md

 How?
 - Inorder to perform validations in constructor we have to use parameterized constructor
-- So we have create constructor that accepts all parameters
+- So we have created constructor that accepts all parameters

 ```java
 class Student {